Steve Sabella: Steve Sabella - Photography 1997-2014

-The first monograph of the artist's work, Steve Sabella - Photography 1997-2014, was published by Hatje Cantz in collaboration with the Akademie der Künste, Berlin, in 2014.
-Its core texts are written by Hubertus von Amelunxen, with a foreword by Kamal Boullata.
-Hatje Cantz states that the book, "reads time and history out of the photographs and thus describes the genesis of Sabella’s photographic oeuvre under the aspects of exile, identity, migration, and the divided topologies of the 21st century."
+Steve Sabella – Photography 1997–2014 is Sabella's first monograph, published by Hatje Cantz in collaboration with the Akademie der Künste, Berlin (2014).
+The volume includes core texts by Hubertus von Amelunxen and a foreword by Kamal Boullata.
+Hatje Cantz describes the book as “read[ing] time and history out of the photographs,” framing the development of Sabella’s photographic oeuvre through exile, identity, migration, and the “divided topologies” of the 21st century.